lshah/Lajja/README.md

 ## myprojects

-I am a Software Quality Analyst professionally but having worked with front-end throughout my career I have developed an interest in front-end web development especially HTML, CSS and Javascript.
+Professionally I am a Software Quality Analyst but having worked with front-end throughout my career I have developed an interest in front-end web development especially HTML, CSS and Javascript.

-These are some of the personal projects I created while exploring front-end programming languages
+These are some of the projects I created while exploring front-end programming

 [JS todo list](https://lshah.github.io/todolist/)